Ads Management

 Reviews: Volume Over Perfection

-A business with a 4.9 rating and 100 reviews consistently outperforms a business with 5.0 rating and 5 reviews.
+A business with 4.8 rating and 100 reviews may often feel more trustworthy than a business with 5.0 rating and 5 reviews.

 Standard follow-up message: